bullmoose20/MK-Docs/docs/komet/guides/ratings.md

 | Critic Rating | 6.0                                    |
 ```

-* And the poster reflects those numbers, though with the wrong icons, since that's what **Komet has been told to do**.
+* And the poster reflects those numbers, though with the wrong icons, since that's what **Kometa has been told to do**.
 * The Plex UI still shows RT icons, and it always will, even though the numbers displayed are no longer RT ratings.
 Plex has no idea.

 #### Use Trakt Rating